Home

 Volunteer Recruitment/Coordination Volunteer Opportunities

-Hosted in September, Month of Caring gathers hundreds of volunteers from businesses throughout the area volunteer their time to complete projects for non-profit organizations or individuals in need of projects including, but not limited to: Yard work Cleaning Light construction Painting Moving Fixing Organizing/filing Sorting/Packing Project recipient options: Private individuals (elderly, disabled, military personnel, etc.) United Way partner agencies Social welfare organizations Civic agencies (parks, schools) private non-profit organizations and faith-based organizations
+Hosted in September, Month of Caring gathers volunteers from businesses throughout the area to complete projects for non-profit organizations or individuals.
+Projects include, but not limited to: yard work, cleaning, light construction, painting, moving, fixing, organizing/filing, and sorting/packing.
+Project recipient options include private individuals (elderly, disabled, military personnel, etc.), United Way partner agencies, social welfare organizations, civic agencies (parks, schools), and private non-profit organizations and faith-based organizations.

 Categories